openstack-archive/fuel-plugin-cisco-aci/doc/fuel-plugin-cisco-aci.rst

 Where **$apic_hosts**, **$apic_username**, **$apic_password** - should be configured through the Fuel web UI.

-* All controllers will have neutron-driver-apic-svc-agent package installed
 * All hosts *ml2_config_cisco.ini* will have [apic_external_network:ext] section, if configured through the Fuel web UI.

 This list describes what software and configuration should be added to the corresponding hosts to support User Story 1 with static config chosen:

-* All controllers have pip apicapi installed
+* All controllers have python-apicapi package installed
-* neutron-driver-apic-svc-agent neutron-driver-apic-agent and lldp is not installed
+* lldpd package is not installed
 * All configurations are the same as "Auto discovery" way
 * On all hosts in *ml2_config_cisco.ini* file, we will add an example (user-defined) section configured through the Fuel web UI.